Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Observation of subdiffusive dynamics

 A growth exponent of $\beta=0.29$ is an intriguing result.
 Extensive theoretical studies\cite{Mazenko1985,Bray1994Growth} concluded that, in systems with a non-conserved order parameter, the recovery of long range order at long times follows a diffusive process with $\beta = 0.5$.
 This has been confirmed experimentally in diverse systems from nematic liquid crystals\cite{Wong1993} to CDWs\cite{Vogelgesang2018}.
-In Fig. 2C we plot $h(k,t)$ versus $kL(t)$ at various delays for $\beta=0.5$.
-The data collapses visibly better for $\beta=0.29$ (Fig. 2B) than for $\beta=0.5$ (Fig. 2C), confirming that the system indeed behaves subdiffusively.
-Subdiffusive behavior suggests that the dynamics are constrained by additional conserved quantities.
+In Fig. 2(d) we re-scale the horizontal axis of each trace in Fig. 2(a) by $L(t) \propto t^\beta$ for $\beta=0.5$.
+The data collapses visibly better for $\beta=0.29$ (Fig. 2(c)) than for $\beta=0.5$ (Fig. 2(d)), confirming that the system indeed behaves subdiffusively.
+Subdiffusive behaviour suggests that the dynamics are constrained by additional conserved quantities.
 It has been established that for a system with a conserved order parameter $\beta = 0.25$ \cite{Mazenko1985}.
-While the CDW here is quite different from a conserved order parameter, the anomalous subdiffusive dynamics is a manifestation of restricted microscopic motion of the system.
+While the appropriate order parameter, which theoretically describes the CDW here, is quite different from a conserved order parameter, the anomalous subdiffusive dynamics is a manifestation of restricted microscopic motion of the system.